artem-smotrakov/micropython-rsa-signing/README.md

 # RSA signing on MicroPython

 This is an implementation of RSA signing for MicroPython.
-It's writter in pure Python, and based on [python-rsa](https://github.com/sybrenstuvel/python-rsa).
+It's writter in pure Python, and based on [python-rsa](https://github.com/sybrenstuvel/python-rsa) version 4.0.

 Originally, this port was supposed to be used [for signing JWT claims on ESP8266](https://github.com/artem-smotrakov/esp32-weather-google-sheets).
 Since ESP8266 doesn't have too much memory, the original python-rsa library was truncated a lot.
 Nevertheless, it didn't work out.
 RSA signing worked very slow and threw exeptions due to low memory.
 In the end, [the port successfully run only on ESP32](https://github.com/artem-smotrakov/esp32-weather-google-sheets/blob/master/src/google/auth.py#L66).